Abou Diaby

 Vassiriki Abou Diaby (born 11 May 1986), known as Abou Diaby, is a French former professional footballer.
-He played primarily in a box to box role, adept at both attacking and defending.
-Described as a player who was "languid, elusive, and athletic" that could either "dribble past opponents or slip passes to team-mates".
+He played primarily in a box to box role, adept at both attacking and defending, and was described as a player who was "languid, elusive, and athletic" that could either "dribble past opponents or slip passes to team-mates".
 Of Ivorian descent, Diaby also possessed "superb touch" and "excellent close control".
 Diaby's career was hampered by numerous repetitive injuries, a problem that existed from his time in France.

-His physical appearance and positional preference evoked comparisons to Arsenal legend and compatriot Patrick Vieira.
+His physical appearance and positional preference evoked comparisons to Arsenal compatriot Patrick Vieira.

 Diaby was born in the 10th arrondissement of Paris, but was raised in the Parisian commune of Aubervilliers.
 He began his football career playing for hometown club CM Aubervilliers.
 In 1998, he joined Red Star Paris.
-A year later, Diaby was selected to attend the Clairefontaine academy.
+A year later, Diaby was selected to attend the INF Clairefontaine academy.
 He spent four years at the academy while simultaneously training with Red Star.
 A year before departing Clairefontaine, Diaby moved to professional club Paris Saint-Germain.
 Following an administrative error by club officials which made Diaby a free agent, he joined the academy of Auxerre.
 He spent two years in the club's youth academy before making his professional debut in the 2004–05 season.
 Diaby also played in the UEFA Cup with the club.
 After spending the Autumn portion of the 2005–06 season with Auxerre, in January 2006, Diaby signed with English club Arsenal on a long-term contract for an undisclosed fee.
 He made his debut with the club that same month and scored his first goal three months later against Aston Villa.
 After being released from Arsenal in 2015 following persistent injury problems, Diaby signed for French Ligue 1 side Marseille.
-Diaby retired from football in February 2019.
+He retired from football in February 2019.

-Diaby is a former French youth international having earned caps at under-19 and under-21 level.
+Diaby is a former French youth international, having earned caps at under-19 and under-21 level.
 Prior to playing for the senior team, he played on the under-19 team that won the 2005 UEFA European Under-19 Football Championship.
 Diaby made his senior international debut in March 2007 in a UEFA Euro 2008 qualifying match against Lithuania.
 He has represented France at one major international tournament; the 2010 FIFA World Cup.
 Diaby participated in all three group stage matches the team played as a starter.